-The philosophical foundation that supports the implementation of the core curriculum stems directly from the Point Park University mission statement:
+The philosophical foundation that supports the implementation of the core curriculum stems directly from Point Park University's mission statement:

 Point Park University educates students in a diverse urban environment and prepares them to apply knowledge to achieve their goals, advance their professions and serve their communities.

-Accordingly, the core curriculum has been designed to provide each student with the opportunity to function as a problem solver, an effective researcher and an excellent communicator.
+The core curriculum is designed to provide each student with the opportunity to function as a problem solver, an effective researcher and an excellent communicator.
 The core curriculum builds the foundation of a Point Park education through courses that:

 - Allow students to integrate knowledge and insights from diverse fields.